sean-adler/d-anconia/README.md

 D'Anconia is my independent study project for Fall 2013.
 It is intended to be a web application with which one can build graph-based macroeconomic models of an equity's performance, and then use these models to predict the equity's value in specific scenarios.

 ### Example Workflow
 Max wants to make money trading ExxonMobil (XOM).
 He researches the oil industry and related industries significantly before he creates a causal model of the macroeconomic effects which influence the stock's price.
+Armed with knowledge of short-selling and options trading, Max knows it doesn't matter whether XOM goes up or down; he only needs a confident estimate of its percentage gain/loss to make money.

 In D'Anconia's *Model Builder* tab, Max drags out each macroeconomic effect onto an empty directed graph template, connects the nodes and assigns edge weights according to his perceived model.